MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -Rfc2231EncodingEnabled
-!!!
-Exchange Server 2010

-The Rfc2231EncodingEnabled parameter specifies whether the RFC 2231 encoding of MIME parameters for outbound messages is enabled in your organization.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The Rfc2231EncodingEnabled parameter specifies whether the RFC 2231 encoding of MIME parameters for outbound messages is enabled in your organization.
 Valid input for this parameter is $true or $false.
 The default value is $false.

 ```yaml
 Type: $true | $false